Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has scientists who upload large data objects to an Amazon S3 bucket.
 The scientists upload the objects as multipart uploads.
 The multipart uploads often fail because of poor end-client connectivity.
 The company wants to optimize storage costs that are associated with the data.
 A SysOps administrator must implement a solution that presents metrics for incomplete uploads.
 The solution also must automatically delete any incomplete uploads after 7 days.
 Which solution will meet these requirements?

 - [x] Review the Incomplete Multipart Upload Bytes metric in the S3 Storage Lens dashboard.
-Create an S3 Lifecycle policy to automatically delete any incomplete multipart uploads after 7 days.
+Create a S3 Lifecycle policy to automatically delete any incomplete multipart uploads after 7 days.
 - [ ] Implement S3 Intelligent-Tiering to move data into lower-cost storage classes after 7 days.
-Create an S3 Storage Lens policy to automatically delete any incomplete multipart uploads after 7 days.
+Create a S3 Storage Lens policy to automatically delete any incomplete multipart uploads after 7 days.
 - [ ] Access the S3 console.
 Review the Metrics tab to check the storage that incomplete multipart uploads are consuming.
 Create an AWS Lambda function to delete any incomplete multipart uploads after 7 days.
 - [ ] Use the S3 analytics storage class analysis tool to identify and measure incomplete multipart uploads.
-Configure an S3 bucket policy to enforce restrictions on multipart uploads to delete incomplete multipart uploads after 7 days.
+Configure a S3 bucket policy to enforce restrictions on multipart uploads to delete incomplete multipart uploads after 7 days.

 ### A company is uploading important files as objects to Amazon S3.
 The company needs to be informed if an object is corrupted during the upload.
 What should a SysOps administrator do to meet this requirement?